 Nike Swim Camp at the University of Northern Colorado Greeley, Colorado

-Located in beautiful Greeley, Colorado 60 miles north of Denver and only 20 minutes from Fort Collins and Loveland, the Nike Swim Camp at the University of Northern Colorado is designed to help competitive swimmers improve their stroke technique so they can compete at the next level.
+Come join Head Swim Coach Kelly McClanahan and her staff this summer for a great week of swim instruction at the Nike Swim Camp at the University of Northern Colorado.
+Located in beautiful Greeley, 60 miles north of Denver and only 20 minutes from Fort Collins and Loveland, Nike Swim Camps are designed for competitive swimmers to improve their stroke technique so they can compete at the next level.

 Campers will train each day in the Butler-Hancock Swimming Pool which is home to the Aqua Bears swimming and diving team.
 Upon arrival at camp, campers are placed in groups with other swimmers having similar abilities and goals.
 The camp staff accommodates your needs, keeping in consideration your experience and desire to improve.